Google Translate Disclaimer

-Any lands designated as critical habitat under the Species at Risk Act for a listed species at risk require project approval prior to commencing work.
-Please contact the Executive Director of South of the Divide Conservation Area Program (SODCAP) at firstname.lastname@example.org or 306-530-1385 for more information.
+Any private or Crown lands federally designated as critical habitat under the Species at Risk Act for a federally listed species at risk require project approval prior to commencing work.
+To determine if your project is on critical habitat land, please call the Agriculture Knowledge Centre, toll free at 1-866-457-2377

 It is the responsibility of the producer to determine if a project is located in an environmentally sensitive area.
 The online mapping tool is available to assist producers in recognizing if their project(s) is/are located in these areas.